Ivan Barbashev Game Preview: Golden Knights vs. Blues

 Barbashev Season Stats Insights

-- In 25 games this season, Barbashev has averaged 14:41 on the ice, while putting up a plus-minus rating of +8.
+- In 26 games this season, Barbashev has averaged 14:52 on the ice, while putting up a plus-minus of +8.

-- Barbashev has a goal in five games this season through 25 games played, but has not had multiple goals in any of those games.
+- In five of 26 games this year, Barbashev has scored a goal, but there are no multi-goal efforts on his ledger.

-- Barbashev has registered a point in a game seven times this season over 25 games played, with multiple points in two games.
+- Barbashev has a point in seven of 26 games this season, with multiple points in two of them.

-- The implied probability that Barbashev hits the over on his points over/under is 47.6%, based on the odds.
+- The implied probability that Barbashev goes over his points prop total is 46.5%, based on the odds.

 Sign up for Underdog fantasy today.